 Dolpo region has two regions called the Upper Dolpo and the Lower Dolpo.
 The Upper Dolpo comprises an area that remains isolated and desert, heavily Tibetan-Buddhist.
 Simultaneously, the lower Dolpo contains a mixture of Buddhist and Hindu villages, dense forests, and high mountains; although wild, remote, and challenging, trekking in the Upper and Lower Dolpo is highly worthwhile.

 Dolpo has several variations and hiking trails, some traversing in Mustang neighboring districts in the east or Jumla in the south.
 Juphal, Beni, and Jumla (Jumla district) generally serve as a starting point for most Dolpo treks.
 The two airports have Juphal and Jumla.

 Best time to go Upper Dolpo

-It can be challenging to reach Upper Dolpo from the monsoon rains, but once in summer, the hike is excellent.
+It can be challenging to reach Upper Dolpo from the monsoon rains, but the hike is excellent once in summer.
 The Upper Dolpo Trek is one of the best trekking during the monsoon season.
 The wanderers who are seeking a windedness experience within the Dolpo region.
 The Lower and Upper Dolpo Trek would be the best option, providing a camping experience.

 Accommodation: Amazing Camping Experiences

 One of Nepal’s most unforgettable experiences is camping underneath the stars after a day trekking in spectacular Mountain landscapes.
-Camping is a great way to go off the beaten track, and access remote areas of Nepal where infrastructure is lacking.
+Camping is a great way to go off the beaten track and access Nepal’s remote areas where infrastructure is lacking.